-Vista Partners was one of the first accountancy practices to be granted this permission.
+Vista Partners was one of the first accountancy practices to become accredited to offer probate services.

 - The tax affairs of the deceased will need to be agreed with HMRC both up to the date of death, and for the period over which the estate is being administered.
 Inheritance tax returns will require completion, reliefs claimed and any tax calculated.

 - An application will be made for Grant of Probate which involves listing all of the deceased’s assets and liabilities, often valuing shares and investments;

 - Arranging for assets to be sold, all income due to the deceased to be received and for debts and liabilities to be paid;

 - Identifying where potential tax savings can be made through a Deed of Variation;

 - Calculating what beneficiaries are entitled to and ensuring those distributions are made;

 - Accounting for all of the sums paid into the estate, the payment of tax, expenses and liabilities, legacies paid and distributions to residuary beneficiaries.

 These vary depending on the size of the estate.
 It will take longer where land and property or private company shares are involved as professional valuations are needed.
 Nevertheless, as a rule of thumb, simple cases can be resolved within 2 to 3 months; complex cases will take significantly longer.